Trump envoy Witkoff meets Putin ahead of Russia-Ukraine peace deadline

 The meeting between Putin and Witkoff lasted about three hours, the Kremlin said.

-Putin’s foreign affairs adviser Yuri Ushakov said that Putin and Witkoff had a “useful and constructive conversation” that focused on the Ukrainian crisis and, in a nod toward improving relations between Washington and Moscow, “prospects for possible development of strategic cooperation between the U.S. and Russia.”
+Putin’s foreign affairs adviser Yuri Ushakov said that Putin and Witkoff had a “useful and constructive conversation” that focused on the Ukrainian crisis and, in a nod toward improving relations between Washington and Moscow, “prospects for possible development of strategic cooperation" between the United States and Russia.

 Trump said in a post on his Truth Social media network that Witkoff “had a highly productive meeting” with Putin in which “great progress was made.”